 Scientific conferences provide unique career-building opportunities.
 Meeting with our peers to discuss our research and hear about the latest breakthroughs in our field can provide valuable inspiration.
 But what can experts from outside the realms of science teach us?

-Last weekend, editors, translators, and interpreters from all over Europe met in Den Bosch for the SENSE 2018 conference.
+In June 2018, editors, translators, and interpreters from all over Europe met in Den Bosch for the SENSE 2018 conference.
 Many presentations discussed the challenges of academic writing from an editor’s point of view.
 But it occurred to me that the discussion was also useful for scientists trying to publish their research.

 In this post, I outline some of the core messages from this conference of language professionals and explain how these insights can help you to communicate your findings effectively and get your research published faster.